FasterXML/jackson-module-kotlin/README.md

 [![Build Status](https://travis-ci.org/FasterXML/jackson-module-kotlin.svg)](https://travis-ci.org/FasterXML/jackson-module-kotlin)

-Releases are available on Maven Central:
+Releases are available on Maven Central and these releases are compatible with Kotlin 1.2.x:

-* future releases `2.9.x` are for Kotlin `1.1.+` only.
-All previous releases will also work for `1.1.+` if you include `kotlin-reflect` dependency at same version level.

 * release `2.9.4.1` (for Jackson `2.9.x`)
 * release `2.8.11.1` (for Jackson `2.8.x`)
 * release `2.7.9.1` (for Jackson `2.7.x`) lacking in some new features from 2.8 branch

 Releases require that you have included Kotlin stdlib and reflect libraries already.

-Special note for Kotlin 1.1.0, you must include `kotlin-reflect` dependency in your project directly with a matching Kotlin version or you will encounter random errors.

 Gradle:
 ```